 Why Google Suite Project Management Is Worth It

-Google Suite provides convenience and ease of use and plays nice with everything else you already use in project management.
+Google Workspace (formerly known as Google Suite) provides convenience and ease of use and plays nice with everything else you already use in project management.

 It’s a simple way to supplement project and task organization.

-G Suite’s apps help get the best out of your remote staff.
-And with remote work becoming increasingly common, it makes project management with Google Suite even more worth it.
+Google Workspace apps help get the best out of your remote staff.
+And with remote work becoming increasingly common, it makes project management with Google even more worth it.

-Apps specifically built for G Suite give you and your team an edge with time management and team collaboration.
+Apps specifically built for Google Workspace give you and your team an edge with time management and team collaboration.
 It also provides easy cloud-based collaboration, whether that’s with Google Drive, Currents, Docs, Slides, or Sheets.

-Gmail and Drive are the two main pillars of G Suite and they allow for communication and collaboration.
+Gmail and Drive are the two main pillars of Google Workspace and they allow for communication and collaboration.
 You don’t have to chase people down to make sure they know what’s going on and have access to the necessary files.